Roberto Stellone: Palermo

 Stellone was appointed manager of Serie B club Palermo on 28 April 2018, taking over from Bruno Tedino, with five games to go and the team in third place, level on points with second-placed Parma.
 He ended the season in fourth place, behind second-placed Parma and third-placed Frosinone.

-After defeating Venezia on the semi-finals, Palermo was defeated 2–3 on aggregate by Frosinone in a two-legged final.
-This marked the end of Stellone's tenure, as he was not confirmed for the new season, with Tedino being reappointed as head coach.
+After defeating Venezia in the semi-finals, Palermo was defeated 2–3 on aggregate by Frosinone in a two-legged final.
+This marked the end of Stellone's tenure, as he was not confirmed for the new season, with Tedino reappointed as head coach.

 On 26 September 2018, he was reinstated as Palermo head following a 1–2 loss to Brescia on the fifth matchday of the season.
-Stellone started his second tenure in a very impressive fashion, as he successfully led Palermo to a streak of positive results that brought the Rosanero back on top of the league table by December.
+Stellone started his second tenure in an awe-inspiring fashion, as he successfully led Palermo to a streak of positive results that brought the Rosanero back on top of the league table by December.
 He was sacked on 23 April 2019.